 Although having the right tools for the job is important, starting out on your allotment adventure or mini allotment needn’t break the bank.
 Your essential starter kit should include:

-Planning your space is a great starting point.
+Planning your space is a must when starting an allotment.
 If you are unsure what to grow, how about taking your inspiration from a meal you are looking forward to digging into?
-If you’re just starting out, you’ve missed the summer crop, but all is not lost.
-Once you have created healthy soil base for planting, there are still vegetables that can be planted in August.
-To create good planting soil, you’ll need to dig and fork through the soil to loosen any compaction, remove weeds and debris and add the organic matter (compost).
-Alternatively you can You can begin to plant out overwintering crops, such as:
+If you’re just beginning and wondering how to start an allotment you’ve missed the summer crop, but all is not lost.
+Once you have created a healthy soil base for planting, there are still vegetables that can be planted in August.
+To create good planting soil, you’ll need to dig and fork through the soil to loosen any compaction, remove weeds and debris and add some organic matter (compost).
+And there’s still time to plant out and even sow some crops, here’s some ideas of what to grow on an allotment:

 Cauliflowers – August is the time to transplant winter and spring cauliflowers.
 They should give you a harvest in the new year.